Notes on the keyboard

 As you can see in the diagram, there are two note names on every black key.
 When a black note is above (to the right) of a white tone it has the same name but with a sharp (#) added.
 So when a black note is below (to the left) of a white tone it has the same name but with a sharp (b) added.

 The names on the black keys may be somewhat confusing.
-The black key with the notes C# (C sharp) and Db (D flat) is the same note, but the names shifts depending on which scale or key they belong to.
+The black key with the notes C# (C sharp) and Db (D flat) is the same note, but the names shift depending on which scale or key they belong to.

 Chords in different positions on the keyboard

 We have concluded that the same note occurs in several positions over the keyboard.
-So is there any right position to put down your fingers playing a specific chord?
+So, is there any right position to put down your fingers playing a specific chord?
 The answer is that there is no single right position.
 You can play the chord where it sounds best.
 On the left part of the keyboard are the low-pitched keys located and the sound therefore includes lots of bass.
 And in the opposite direction, on the right part of the keyboard you find the high-pitched keys that produce sounds with more treble.

 See also Chords in standard notation ›